Why Headless Browsers Get Detected: A Technical Breakdown

 Signal #5 — TLS / JA3 Fingerprint

-The client sends a ClientHello message as the first stage of a TLS handshake.
-This message lists the cipher suites, extensions, and elliptic curves it can use.
-The order of these items is set by the TLS library in use, not by the user-agent string you may have set up.
+The first move in a TLS handshake is the client sending a ClientHello.
+Inside it: the list of cipher suites, extensions, and elliptic curves the client supports.
+The ordering of those items is dictated by the underlying TLS library — not the user-agent string you set.

 JA3 = md5(SSLVersion, Ciphers, Extensions, EllipticCurves, ECPointFormats)